oChef is a touch projection interface that works as a cooking assistant that helps you prepare

 At the end of the iteration process we tested the concept with some target users to develop a functional and good-looking solution for the overall visual interface.

-The projection technology defined some key aspects for the final visual interface, for example the background.
-Most projectors take black as absence of light, so we used it as the background color to create a floating effect.
+The projection technology defined some key aspects for the final visual interface, for example most projectors take black as absence of light, so we used it as the background color to create a floating effect.
 Interface colors, photos and videos were tested several times with different surfaces and light scenarios.

-The final concept can be divided into oChef's three main features: the profile creation, the mobile app connection and the cooking process.
+The final concept can be divided into oChef's three main features: profile creation, mobile app connection and cooking process.

 To create a personalized experience, the profile section saves settings for user diet habits.
-The tool selection will modify the cooking instructions to allow the user cook only with pots and tools he or she owns.
-Finally, by slecting personal preferences, the system filters each recipe to replace or delete those ingredients.
+The tool selection will modify the cooking instructions to allow the user cook only with pots and tools they own.

 — Bright light environment

-The user can select recipes from oChef’s recipe list or simply select it from an existing app, like Tasty, and send it to oChef with an easy drag and drop gesture.
-When oChef is synchronized, the user gets the ingredient list with a warning next to the ingredients that interfere with the user's preferences.
+The user can easily select a recipe from an existing app, like Tasty, and send it to oChef with an easy drag and drop gesture.
+When synchronized, the user gets the ingredient list with a warning next to the ingredients that interfere with the user's preferences.
 Any missing ingredients can be sent back to the phone as a shopping list.

 — Natural light environment

-The simple and intuitive interface guides the user throughout the step-by-step process with a looping video, clear instructions and graphic support like an ingredient picture or animation.
+The simple and intuitive interface guides the user throughout the step-by-step process.
 The interface shows the process progress and the user can either continue to the next step or go back to the previous one.

 — Dark environment